alexcojocaru/geo-data-exchange/README.md

 }]
 ```

-The initial goal of this project was to make possible the generation of feature collections, using
+The initial goal of this project was to enable the generation of feature collections,
-the elevation grade level as grouping criterion.
+using the elevation grade level for grouping.
 Here is an example of using such a feature collection to mark various grade levels on an elevation graph:

 <img width="600" src="https://raw.githubusercontent.com/alexcojocaru/geo-data-exchange/master/resources/heightgraph.png" alt="heightgraph" />